 In any given day we may not know exactly what will happen, what we’ll do, who we’ll meet, or where we’ll sleep that night.
-This feeling of uncertainty has a way of making you feel alive, more in tune with the present moment, and accepting of change.
+This feeling of uncertainty that comes with van life adventures has a way of making you feel alive, more in tune with the present moment, and accepting of change.

-Reason #2: It’s a Challenge that Leads to Personal Growth
+Reason #2: Van living is a Challenge that Leads to Personal Growth

-Despite how it may look on Instagram, living in a van is not easy – in fact, it can be a tremendous challenge at times.
+Despite how it may look on Instagram, van life is not easy – in fact, it can be a tremendous challenge at times.
 You will deal with a lot of uncertainty and discomfort.
 You will spend a lot of one-on-one time with yourself.
-Making it work financially takes a lot of hustle.
+Making fulltime van life work financially takes a lot of hustle.
 You will need to learn to make do with less and embrace simple pleasures with gratitude.

-Vanlife will challenge you in ways that you never thought possible, but it carries rewards that will change you for the better.
-You’ll be thrown into many uncomfortable scenarios that will force you to confront yourself at the deepest level.
+Real van life will challenge you in ways that you never thought possible, but it carries rewards that will change you for the better.
+Living in a van will throw you into many uncomfortable scenarios that will force you to confront yourself at the deepest level.
 You may discover that your patience isn’t as strong as you had believed.
 You may find that you need stability – or that you need to go with the flow more.
 You’ll experience the importance of flexibility and open-mindedness.
-And if you’re honest with yourself, this will lead you down a path of incredible personal growth.
+And if you’re honest with yourself, van life will lead you down a path of incredible personal growth.

 Maybe you want to visit every National Park in the US.
-Vanlife is a great way to do that, all while saving on transportation and housing costs.
+Becoming a van lifer is a great way to do that, all while saving on transportation and housing costs.
 Maybe you have friends and family scattered throughout the country.
-Vanlife can enable you to spend more quality time with them.
+Van life can enable you to spend more quality time with them.

 Maybe you’ve never been to the West Coast (or the East Coast, or Alaska, or South America, or Europe, or Asia, or *insert place here*).
 Traveling in a van is a great way to see new places – all while bringing your house with you and continuing to work and live your life.

-Reason #4: Focus on Hobbies (rock climbing, surfing, hiking, skiing, music, whatever)
+Reason #4: Van Life Allows You to Focus on Hobbies (rock climbing, surfing, hiking, skiing, music, whatever)

-While the freedom and flexibility of van living can allow you to direct more of your time to what’s meaningful to you, it’s important to note that you won’t have endless amounts of free time.
-Some things just take longer when you live in a van.
+While the freedom and flexibility of vandwelling can allow you to direct more of your time to what’s meaningful to you, it’s important to note that you won’t have endless amounts of free time.
+Some things just take longer when you live in a vehicle.
 You’ll need to spend time traveling, finding places to sleep, restocking fresh water, setting up and breaking down camp, etc. You may be surprised by how much time gets eaten up by these activities.

-But you’ll also be able to save tons of time in other areas.
+But van life also allows you to save tons of time in other areas.
 You may not need to make that long commute to work anymore.
 Your needs will be simpler, so you may not need to work all those hours just to afford unnecessary things.
 Or you can work seasonally, save money, and take off for part of the year.

-Reason #5: Save Money (or reach other financial goals)
+Reason #5: Van living Can Help You Save Money (or reach other financial goals)

-Some people choose to live in a van to save money – especially on housing.
-There’s no doubt about it, housing costs are getting out of control in many parts of the country.
-Vanlife allows you to eliminate rent/mortgage/utility payments, which probably represent a huge portion of your monthly expenses.
-The money that you save on housing could allow you to go back to school, or pursue that business idea, or save for retirement, or get out of credit card debt, or finally pay off those student loans.
+Some people choose vanlife to save money – especially on housing.
+There’s no doubt about it, housing costs are out of control in many parts of the country.
+Living in a van allows you to eliminate rent/mortgage/utility payments, which probably represent a huge portion of your monthly expenses.
+Saving money on housing could allow you to go back to school, or pursue that business idea, or save for retirement, or get out of credit card debt, or finally pay off those student loans.

 Reason #6: Learn to Live a More Minimalist Life and Appreciate the Simple Things

-When you live in a van, you just don’t have space for needless things.
+When you live in a van, you have limited space for needless things.
 This forces you to evaluate the things that you have, and reduce your belongings down to only what you really need and use.
-This can be a tremendous boost to your psychological well-being
+This can be a tremendous boost to your psychological well-being.

 Having fewer things takes a weight off of your shoulders that you might not know you were carrying.
 There’s far less to worry about and there’s much less stress swirling in the back of your mind when you have only what you need, when everything is within arm’s reach.

-And because you have limited space in the van, it’s tough to impulsively buy things that you don’t need.
+And because your van is such a small space, it’s tough to impulsively buy things that you don’t need.
 This forces you to learn to be content with what you have, and to look for ways to make do instead of solving your problems through buying stuff (this also helps with saving money).
 Learning to make do and embracing uncertainty also encourage you to slow down and appreciate the simple things in life, instead of constantly craving for the next thing.